Ealenn/gira/README.md

   gira ninja [flags]

 Flags:
-  -h, --help   help for issue
+  -f, --force   disable interactive prompts and force branch creation even if checks would normally prevent it -h, --help    help for issue
 ```

 #### Example <!-- omit in toc -->